OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ##### OWASP MASVS

 - V4.2: "If stateful session management is used, the remote endpoint uses randomly generated session identifiers to authenticate client requests without sending the user's credentials."
+- V4.8: "Sessions and access tokens are invalidated at the remote endpoint after a predefined period of inactivity."

 ##### CWE